Near Death Experiences

 Being Prepared Versus Being Ready for an Awakening

 It is important to make a distinction between being prepared for an awakening and being ready.
 I’m defining readiness as something that only your spirit (some call it a soul, others higher self) can decide.
-If you ego defense system is impenetrable, i.e. your narrative around Who I Am and Identity is too tightly woven, you can feel ready to awaken into this world but it won’t matter how much preparation for such a shift you do.
-You will continue to sleep like a seedling waiting for the right conditions before it decides to sprout.
-If it does feel ready, then it sprouts, but some of you may not be prepared for this sprouting.
+If you ego defense system is impenetrable, i.e. your narrative around Who I Am and Identity is too tightly woven, you can feel ready to awaken into this world but no matter how much preparation you do, you will continue to sleep like a seedling waiting for the right conditions before it decides to sprout.
+If it does feel ready, then it sprouts.

 Positive or not, integration is the key to grounding your experience.